-There are many ways you can contribute and make a real difference in the lives of people living with disabilities.
-We can't fulfil our mission without good people like you.
+There are various ways you can help and create a real difference in the lives of people with disabilities.
+We can't complete our mission without the help of good people like you.

 The Project Vision - Global